AtishaRibeiro/CTGP-Time-Fetcher/README.md

-# CTGP-Time-Fetcher
+# TT Bot
-Fetches times from the CTGP-R ghost database
+Bot that interacts with the CTGP-R Database in various ways.
+Currently configured to track the BNL tops.

 ### About